J O A N N A G A R M O N

 Performance/Walk, Photo Series & Short Film, 2024.

-As the first person in my extended family to return to Berlin after my relatives were forced out in 1939, I am a bridge.
-I am actively trying to understand our history and its effects on my present.
+As the first person in my extended family to return to Berlin after my relatives were forced to flee in 1939, I am a bridge.
 The Holocaust left lasting imprints on my family— trauma which was never processed, and has been consequently passed down generationally.
-The weight of what I have been carrying is so much larger than anything I could have produced on my own — as if this pressure had been incubating in past generations and its physical manifestation birthed in me.

 Painting has long since been a vessel through which I have processed experiences, both consciously and subconsciously.
-Over time, painting and art-making have become incredibly burdensome and no longer an emotional outlet nor means for healing.
-Being in Berlin has felt inexplicably oppressive at times, compounded with the pressure I feel to make it as an artist.
+Over time, however, painting and art-making have become increasingly burdensome, and being in Berlin has felt inexplicably oppressive at times.
 It sometimes feels as if I am living out a life that is not mine, living out the lives my relatives were not able to, to try to close this circle, find continuity, and bridge generations.

 Shot on Kodak Portra 400 on a Hasselblad 500c/m by Frank Buchta, 2024.
 All rights reserved.